Conker's Bad Fur Day: Transition to an adult game

 Both Chris and Tim Stamper (pictured in 2015) were suggested the idea of changing the name of the game.

 Conker was planned to only take two years to make, but fights between workers at the barn delayed the process.
-Artist Don Murphy found the developing game not very good, and software engineer Chris Marlow said that "there was an awful lot of content and there were lots of fun ideas, but it just really wasn't gelling as a finished game".
+Artist Don Murphy was unsatisfied with the developing game, and software engineer Chris Marlow said that "there was an awful lot of content and there were lots of fun ideas, but it just really wasn't gelling as a finished game".
 Additionally, the market for Mario 64-style platformers was saturated, and another game of that caliber developed by Rare, Banjo-Kazooie, was already completed and released to critical and commercial success.
 For the team, either something changed or the team had to split into other barns working on new projects, after having cancelled Conker.
 Multiple delays and a lack of updates led the press to believe that Twelve Tales was quietly cancelled.

 Chris Seavor, who began working on the project as an artist, then pitched to Rare leaders Tim and Chris Stamper an idea he had since during the Twelve Tales phase, a day in the life game named Bad Fur Day about Conker trying to help others but causing more problems in doing so.
 In addition to having a narrative to give the titular character a personality, Seavor wanted to make the game "edgy, in terms of its violence"; the Stampers loved the idea and moved Seavor up to project lead.
 Seavor's first action following the meeting was changing the task "Wasps and the Queen Bee".
 Tim Stamper conceived its premise of wasps stealing a beehive, but Seavor noticed no established reasons or punchline behind it.
 He decided to end it with the beehive having guns shooting at the wasps; the founders loved it and directed the team to "make more of that".
 This set the formula for later missions: an introduction, interaction of the mission, and then an "extreme punchline" cutscene as reward for completing the task.
 It also changed the style of a game to a platformer starring a cute mascot character in an incredibly raunchy world.
 According to the developers: "We already had the main character (although he was eventually remodeled) and a good deal of code already written, so the best option seemed to be to change the game's direction.
 Mature humour was a key element".

 Rare clarified publicly in January 2000 that the game was "still being worked on by a full team and with the same level of dedication as when it was first announced".

 In 2000, Twelve Tales: Conker 64 was retooled into Conker's Bad Fur Day with a large amount of scatological humour.